Authentic Assessment Modalities in Problem-Based Learning

 Abstract

-Problem-based learning (PBL) is an instructional approach that challenges students to think critically, work cooperatively in groups to seek solutions to real world problems.
+Problem-based learning (PBL) is an instructional approach that challenges students to think critically and work cooperatively in groups to seek solutions to real-world problems.
 These problems serve as cognitive stimulus to arouse students' curiosity and initiate learning of disciplinary subject content matter.
 Authentic assessment modes play a key role in the efficacious implementation of a PBL curriculum.
-The discussions in this paper are based upon the learning experiences of students in a tertiary institution that has developed its curricular approach based upon PBL methodology.
-The key issues focusing on the strengths and drawbacks of authentic assessment modalities in a PBL environment are explored.
+This paper discusses student learning experiences in a tertiary institution that follows a PBL-based curriculum, involving 25 first year students ranging in age from 17 to 19 and evenly balanced in terms of gender.
+Qualitative data was collected from students' postings in their reflection journals, and key themes were analyzed and identified.
+Students found the assessment system to be robust, and the different modalities improved their higher-order thinking skills, communications, and collaboration abilities.
+Some key issues focusing on the drawbacks of authentic assessment modalities in the PBL environment were raised as including lack of consistent and objective grading, etc.

 Keywords